Understanding the Different Types of Logical Reasoning Methods and Argumentation

 - Inverse Forms (of Deduction, Induction, and other Reasoning types): Doing the inverse of any reasoning type (as noted above).
 For example with inverse induction, we would start with the conclusion and look for facts that proved the conclusion with certainty.
 Or with inverse deduction, we start with certain facts and look for a certain theory to support them.
 Bottom-up and top-down terminology aside, working with certain conclusions that follow from the premises only is deduction, and working likely truths that don’t necessarily follow from the premises is induction.
 Likewise, no matter what direction you go, comparing observations and specific facts to produce a speculative hypothesis is abduction.
-The same is generally true for all other reasoning types; I would argue that the fundamentals define the type more than the order.
+The same is generally true for all other reasoning types.

-On a table, classical examples of the three main forms of reasoning, deduction, induction, and abduction, look like this (these are far from the only examples that can be given considering all the different forms of deduction, induction, and abduction; we offer a number of different examples and additional explainers below).
+On a table, classical examples of the three main forms of reasoning, deduction, induction, and abduction look like this (these are far from the only examples that can be given considering all the different forms of deduction, induction, and abduction; we offer a number of different examples and additional explainers below).